AdrianoW/Kaggle/README.md

 ### Structure

 The folders contain mainly scripts used.
-Bike Sharing is a little tidier.
 I will make them more presentable in the future.

+Bank and Bike sharing are a little tidier.